opencord/cord/docs/quickstart_physical.md

     addresses_vsg:
       type: tosca.nodes.AddressPool
       properties:
-          addresses: 10.168.0.0/24
+        addresses: 10.6.1.128/26
-          gateway_ip: 10.168.0.1
+        gateway_ip: 10.6.1.129
-          gateway_mac: 02:42:0a:a8:00:01
+        gateway_mac: 02:42:0a:06:01:01
 ```

 Edit this section so that it reflects the fabric's address block assigned to the
 vSGs, as well as the gateway IP and MAC address that the vSGs should use to
 reach the Internet.

-### Update Information in XOS

-Once the `vtn-external.yaml` and `cord-services.yaml` files have been edited as
+Once the `cord-services.yaml` file has been edited as
-described above, push them to XOS by running the following:
+described above, push it to XOS by running the following:

 ```
-make vtn
 make cord
 ```

 ### Complete

-This step is complete once you see the new information for the VTN app in XOS and ONOS.
+This step is complete once you see the correct information in the VTN app
+configuration in XOS and ONOS.

 To check the VTN configuration maintained by XOS:
    - Go to the "ONOS apps" page in the CORD GUI: